Boston

 What are the funeral service or cremation service options in Boston?

-With a range of funeral service providers serving the Boston Metropolitan area, you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
+Various funeral service providers serve the Boston Metropolitan area, so you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 Decide if you want a traditional funeral, something more modern like a life celebration service, or if you want to consider cremation as a more affordable option.

 What is the average cost of a funeral service in Boston?

-According to Funeralocity (2021), the average funeral cost for an adult funeral in Boston is $8,528.
-This is based on the most commonly selected items for a traditional funeral including a casket and vault.
+According to online funeral price surveys, the average adult funeral cost in Boston is $9,523.
+This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.
 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
 Therefore, a typical traditional funeral and burial cost is likely at least $10,000.

 How much does a cremation cost in Boston?

-A simple cremation service with no ceremony, is referred to as a “direct cremation” in the funeral industry.
-A direct cremation can be arranged for just $1,395 in Boston.
-This is the most economical funeral service arrangement available to families.
-The cost of a simple cremation can, however, still vary between different funeral service providers in Boston, and is likely to cost nearer to $2,000 and above with most funeral providers.
-Therefore, how much your cremation will cost will largely depend upon what type of cremation service you select, and which provider you opt to conduct the service.
+However, the cost of a simple cremation can still vary between different funeral service providers in Boston and is likely to cost nearer to $2,000 and above with most providers.
+Therefore, the cost of your cremation will largely depend upon the type of service you select and which provider you choose to use.

-It is generally a good idea to check what is included in a low-cost direct cremation package to ensure there are no hidden fees.
-Sometimes what can appear low-cost can have additional fees added to the full package price.
+It is generally a good idea to check what is included in a low-cost direct cremation package to ensure no hidden fees.
+Sometimes, what can appear low-cost can have additional fees added to the total package price.

 How do I apply for a Death Certificate in Boston?

 A copy of a death certificate can be obtained from the Office of Vital Records and Statistics (OVR).
-You can obtain copies either in person, by mail or online.
-Copies obtained over the counter cost $18.00, and by mail a copy is charged at $28.00.
+You can obtain copies either in person, by mail, or online.
+Copies obtained over the counter cost $18.00, and by mail, a copy is charged $28.00.
 Online certificated copies of a death certificate can be ordered online via Vitalchek.
-The first copy costs $45.00 with further copies being charged at $37.00.
+The first copy costs $45.00, with further copies being charged $37.00.

 The Registry of Vital Records and Statistics office is located at: